History of Medicine - The George Washington Corner Society

-The George Washington Corner Society, named after the University of Rochester's first professor of anatomy, is a group of physicians, students and other participants interested in the history of medicine.
-The group meets 5-6 evenings each year; each event begins with a social hour followed by a lecture on a historical subject.
+The G. W. Corner Society, named after the University of Rochester's first professor of anatomy, is a group of healthcare professionals, students and other participants interested in the history of medicine.
+The group meets approximately nine evenings each year; each event begins with a social hour followed by a lecture on a historical subject.
 Schedule of 2019-2020 lectures.

 Laurence Guttmacher, M.D., is the Chair of the Corner Society.
 He can be reached at Laurence_Guttmacher@urmc.rochester.edu.